Mobilization in Russia for Aug. 13-14, 2023 CIT Volunteer Summary

 Army Recruitment and Military Service Advertising

 The draft office in Saint Petersburg is sending "draft notices” via SMS.
 In the message, men are invited to the draft office of the Moscow district of the city and are informed that failure to appear "may result in the initiation of administrative proceedings."
 A screenshot of such a message was posted by Grigory Sverdlin, the head of the Idite Lesom!
 [Flee through the woods/Get lost you all] Telegram channel.
 An official from the Moscow district administration confirmed the SMS distribution.
-According to him, these messages are sent to individuals with vocational education "to update their information before the autumn regular conscription campaign."
+According to him, these messages are sent to individuals with vocational education "to update their information before the fall regular conscription campaign."
 The official explained that these SMS messages are not electronic draft notices, and individuals should not be held accountable for non-appearance.
 The inclusion of a threat to initiate administrative proceedings in the distribution, in the official's view, was merely a form of expression used by the draft office.

 Mobilized Soldiers and Volunteer Fighters